serverless/serverless/README.md

 - [superluminar](https://superluminar.io) - runs serverlessdays Hamburg and Serverless Meetup Hamburg
 - [JetBridge](https://jetbridge.com) - cloud-native and serverless application development services.

+If you'd like to be featured here, [please contact us](mailto:hello@serverless.com).

 ---

 ## <a name="licensing"></a>Licensing